syrianarchive/syrianarchive-investigations/investigations/IkhlasHospital.md

 ### Organizations and Local News Reports:

 Videos uploaded by [STEP TV](https://www.flickr.com/photos/184798443@N07/49022352483/in/dateposted/) and the [Syrian Civil Defense in Idlib](https://www.youtube.com/watch?v=8QY6fB9czLU&feature=youtu.be&fbclid=IwAR0xrqvqrfJOcmhP41VofmFTb3OnH_aMtRfYhb1TX3e3ot2GRkB6neJye2M), posted the morning after the attack, show the moment of the raid in the middle of the night.
 The video uploaded by the Civil Defense additionally shows first responders approaching the burning hospital and assessing the damage of the hospital’s interior.
 The Syrian Archive’s investigations team verified the location of the hospital (as featured above) and matched the photos and videos from the scene with satellite imagery of the location.
-Both these videos have also been corroborated by other media such as a [video](https://www.facebook.com/kafe2522/videos/1179573789097213/?t=60) by SY+ which shows the same building on fire at night shortly after the attack.
-In SY+ and the Civil Defense’s video reports, SAMS and Civil Defense volunteers confirm that the hospital was targeted by a Russian raid at 1:30 AM on November 6 2019.
+In the Civil Defense’s video, SAMS and Idlib Health Directorate reports confirm that the hospital was targeted by a Russian raid at 1:30 AM on November 6 2019.

 A [video](https://www.youtube.com/watch?v=fbDzBivVTf0&feature=youtu.be&fbclid=IwAR0_Tx6E0L1zUnAPAL3FthbPHaxSyEb1KjEZTtIqZ7yn0aPKAL2pdb_652o) uploaded onto YouTube by the Idlib Health Directorate shows the damage to the hospital hours after the attack.
 Staff from the hospital confirm that airstrikes occurred between 1:00 - 1:30 AM.
 According to a staff member in the video, the hospital was targeted by four missiles.
 Additionally, an interview with the director of the hospital in this video confirms both the time of the attack as well as the number of staff injured.